 College Level Examination Program (CLEP exams include an assortment of different test topics and can fulfill general education and major requirements.
 All credit for CLEP tests is granted based on the score recommended by the American Council on Education (ACE).
 Credit for CLEP exams will be recorded on the transcript, with a grade of "PR".
 CLEP tests cannot be used to repeat a class already completed.
 If the score does not meet the minimum requirements articulated by the Registrar's office, no entry is made on the transcript.
-CLEP transcripts can be requested by contacting:
+CLEP transcripts can be odered at: https://prod.idp.collegeboard.org/